 - Youth Gender Services at UMass Memorial Children’s Medical Center offers resources and support to transgender and gender non-conforming youth.
 Our team of caregivers assists patients with gender transition, if desired, or exploration of their gender identity.

 - PFLAG is a Worcester organization that holds meetings that discuss LGBTQ topics for parents, families, friends and people who identify as LGBTQ.
 Resources can be found on their website.

 - Children’s Friend is an organization that strives to improve the lives of children by strengthening families.
 Through their Gender Wellness Initiative, they address the needs of transgender and gender diverse youth.
 They hold meetings for caregivers of gender diverse youth.
 For more information, call 508-753-5425.

 - Each university in Worcester has a pride alliance.
-Worcester State University specifically has the Gender Identity Subcommittee that promotes gender identity education and inclusion throughout the campus, especially among staff and faculty.
-For more information, you can contact Sarah Valois, a WSU counselor who is on the committee, at firstname.lastname@example.org.
+They promote gender identity education and inclusion throughout the campus, especially among staff and faculty.

 - For more local resources and organizations, go to the Worcester Pride